-Manchester is the 2nd most cheerful place to live the UK (August 2008) and as such would be a great base from which to undertake your specialty training.
+Manchester is named the best UK city to live in, (August 2015) and as such would be a great base from which to undertake your specialty training.
 Read on for more reasons to chose the North Western Deanery...

-The Manchester area is an excellent location for football enthusiasts with 3 teams (2013/2014 season) currently in the Premier League (Manchester City and Manchester United) plus Wigan Athletic and Bolton Wanderers in the Championship.
+The Manchester area is an excellent location for football enthusiasts with 2 teams (2015/2016 season) currently in the Premier League (Manchester City and Manchester United) plus Bolton Wanderers in the Championship.
 There are also a number of lower league teams such as Stockport Town and lots of opportunities to get involved in Sunday League football teams.
 And if you are more interested in WAGs than footballers, Knutsford, Alderley Edge and Wilmslow lie to the south and their stylish shops and restaurants frequently entertain the Cheshire Set.

 Before you even get to the countryside around Greater Manchester, it's worth mentioning that the cities and towns here have large amounts of green space and parks aplenty.
 Salford for example has 60% green space and there are regular events in parks across the area; Platt Fields Park in Manchester is home to festivals such as the Manchester Mega Mela which bills itself as a vibrant and colourful celebration of South Asian culture and Queens Park in Rochdale holds various events and activities including wildlife walks and tennis.
 In Bolton, you can combine a visit to the aquarium with a visit to Bolton Museum and Archives.